dtkienIT/java-oop-basics/README.md

 This project demonstrates how to:

-- Create a Java class with private attributes and public getter/setter methods.
+- Create a Java class with constructor, private attributes and public getter/setter methods.
 - Use encapsulation to protect class members.
 - Create and manage multiple instances of a class.
 - Accept user input using the `Scanner` class.